BananaChristian/Unnameable/README.md

 ```
 heap mut int a = 6;
-ref mut int b -> addr a;
+ref mut int b -> a;

 heap int x=7;
-ref mut int y -> addr x; #Error: Since a mutable reference cannot be made to an immutable target
+ref mut int y -> x; #Error: Since a mutable reference cannot be made to an immutable target

 ```